catzilla-007/Gengo-SSE-Coding-Test/README.md

 ```

 Notice a pattern?
 If yes, then you've got the idea now, checking if a string is a palindrome is
-simply comparing if both ends of the string are the same.
+simply comparing if both ends until the center of the string are the same.

 This can be done with time complexity of **O(n)**.